-A panel of two people (including at least one member of the Curriculum and Quality Committee (C&Q) who have not been involved in the investigation, will conduct the disciplinary hearing.
-In the event of serious poor behaviour, the panel will normally be chaired by the Department Director or College Vice Principal.
-If the Department Director or College Vice Principal is not available or has been involved in a previous stage of the procedure, the Vice Principal for Curriculum and Quality may nominate another member of C&Q. For students on Higher Education programmes, the Director of Higher Education will normally be on the Panel.
+In the event of serious poor behaviour, the panel may be chaired by the College Vice Principal.
+If the College Vice Principal is not available or has been involved in a previous stage of the procedure, the Vice Principal for Quality, Teaching and Learning may nominate another Curriculum Director or Vice Principal to chair the meeting.
+For students on Higher Education programmes, the Director of Higher Education will normally be on the Panel.